 What a view!!
 It felt like I was dancing on the green carpet with floating clouds, among the snow-capped mountains, cheering and clapping on our achievement.
 I was too awestruck to do anything but to sink in the moment and wish for the time to stop.

 “If there was heaven on the earth, then here it is!” were the words echoing in my ear.

 After some time, entire Triund was engulfed by the fog and mist and it became impossible to look around.
 Shortly, it was again crystal clear.
 Some decent frames and deadly selfies were taken before heading back downhill.

-We started descending and reached Dharamkot within 2 hours and from there on, we hired a cab and went back to Mcleodganj.
-Everyone decided to attempt some new cuisine for supper before leaving- what better than (Vegetarian ) Japanese food? so we all chose to visit Lung Ta Japanese Restaurant.
+We started descending and reached Dharamkot within 2 hours and from there on, we hired a cab back to Mcleodganj.
+Everyone decided to attempt some new cuisine for supper before leaving- what better than Japanese food?
+So, we all chose to visit Lung Ta Japanese Restaurant.
 The place was curated in traditional Japanese style with an extended outdoor seating and the staff was extremely cordial.
 It usually opens at lunchtime and takes last order by 8:30 PM and they are closed on Sundays.
 Must try: Wasabi.

 After having a very delicious and pocket-friendly supper, we took the 7 PM (Volvo) Bus back to Delhi and reached Delhi early morning.

 FACTS AND TIPS ABOUT THE PLACE